grafana/grafana/docs/sources/panels-refactor/override-field-values/edit-field-override.md

 # Edit a field override

+Edit a field override when you want to make changes to an override setting.

+Before you begin:

+- Add a panel
+- add a field override

+To edit a field override:

-Navigate to the panel you want to edit, click the panel title, and then click **Edit**.
+1. Edit the panel that contains the overrides you want to edit.

-1. In the side pane, click **Overrides**.
+1. In the panel display options, click the **Overrides** tab.
 1. Locate the override that you want to change.
-You can:
+1. Perform any of the following:
    - Edit settings on existing overrides or field selection parameters.
    - Delete existing override properties by clicking the **X** next to the property.
-   - Add additional override properties by clicking **Add override property**.
+   - Add an override properties by clicking **Add override property**.